prof18/RSS-Parser/README.md

 Please use the issues tracker only to report issues.
 If you have any kind of question you can ask it on [the blog post on my website](http://www.marcogomiero.com/blog/rss-parser-library)

 ## Changelog
+- 6 May 2018 - Add more sources for the featured image - Version 1.4
-- 14 December2017 - Little fixes on Error Management - Version 1.3.1
+- 14 December 2017 - Little fixes on Error Management - Version 1.3.1
 - 13 December 2017 - Improved Error Management - Version 1.3
 - 10 December 2017 - Added support for the categories - Version 1.2
 - 12 August 2017 - Fixed the Library Manifest and updated the dependencies - Version 1.1